 Today I’m feeling sensitive, insecure.
 In the past I probably would have forced myself to be “productive”, to do something to make myself feel better, to create a sense of accomplishment and control.
 Right now I feel, in my bones, that the opposite is necessary.
 I feel the need to be nicer to myself, to ease up and back off a little.
 Today is not a day for perfectionism or forcing things.
 It is a day to slow down and be gentle.

 The fact that I am accepting this – all of it – and not mentally beating myself up or working my mind into a frenzy is evidence of growth.
 Somewhere along the way I learned how to take better care of myself, and today it is less of a struggle.
 I take this as a positive sign that, in the grand scheme of things in my world, things are okay.

 A few weeks ago I got a spinach plant from a seed exchange at the art gallery up the road.
 I almost didn’t leave with any seeds that day, but the gallery owner insisted with such kindness and generosity that I felt like I had to take something.
-I never grew anything and had been known to kill houseplants, so I was not hopeful that the spinach would survive.
+I’d never grown anything and had been known to kill houseplants, so I was not hopeful that the spinach would survive.
 But I noticed today that it continues to sprout, and as I peered at the plant in my kitchen window I felt really good about that.